 I think as you start to travel, you will learn the perfect balance for you.
 Personally, there are days that I just want to sit and relax with my feet up and watch the traffic drive by.
 I don’t feel like interacting with anyone.
 And that is completely okay and acceptable.

 The key to enjoying solo travel is to simply do whatever it is that you want to do at that particular moment.
 Be in the moment.
 And if for some reason you want to meet people but it is particularly difficult and you haven’t had any luck, then simply use that time to rest and relax – assuming your trip is not too short.

 4) Lower Your Solo Traveling Expectations

 I know, this sounds weird.
 But, it’s the most important.
-The key to being happy and enjoying your trip, almost always, is to lower your expectations.
+Yes, there are obvious PROS and CONS to solo traveling, but this is almost always the key to being happy and enjoying your trip.
 Think about it:

 - If in your mind, you 100% expected that the meal was going to taste amazing, and after you took a bite, it was only mediocre or normal.
 You would be quite disappointed.

 - If you organize a boat ride over the phone, you expected the boat to be particularly amazing, but when you got there, the boat was nothing special… just normal.
 You would be quite disappointed.